The colour of Gold – perfect shades for Autumn

 We have all felt the slight chill creeping into the mornings.
-The children are back to school, and Autumn is drawing close.
-The leaves will slowly start to change and Autumn colours will start to appear.
-The jewellery and fashion industry also respond to the changes in colour offered by this season, with hues of brown, copper, and gold appearing in windows and shop displays throughout the high street.
+The children are back to school, and Autumn is upon us.
+The leaves will slowly start to change and Autumn colours appear around us.

 18ct Yellow Gold

 Lighter and considered a popular choice for jewellery, 18ct Yellow Gold offers greater durability and longevity for jewellery.